 Mintent’s content management workflow stores the Customer Persona so anyone can see it, anytime.
 If you have different audiences, you can even tag assignments for specific personas.
 Then when you view your editorial calendar, you can filter results to see which articles are being produced for each target reader.

 By making the Customer Persona a key feature in its content marketing workflow, Mintent helps you make sure that your messages are always on track.
-We hope that this article was helpful!
-If you want to get started and try building a customer persona right away, check out our free 2 week trial.
+Mintent also enables teams to plan, create, publish, measure & optimize content campaigns in one place.
+To find out more about Mintent book a demo with us today.